top of page

 Monoculture Forestry

-Habitat loss, loss of ecosystem integrity, biodiversity sink, restriction and obstruction of migratory corridors, blocks to river access
+Causes habitat fragmentation, restriction and obstruction of migratory corridors, blocks animal access to rivers.

 bottom of page